viniciusgerevini/godot-clyde-dialogue/USAGE.md

 func get_variable(name: String) -> Variant

-# Set external variable to be used in the dialogue.
+# Set callback to be used when requesting external variables
-# External variables can be accessed using the `@` prefix and
-# are not included in the save object, so they are not persisted between runs.
-func set_external_variable(name: String, value: Variant) -> Variant
+func on_external_variable_fetch(callback: Callable) -> void

-# Get current value of an external variable set to the dialogue.
+# Set callback to be used when an external variable is updated in the dialogue
-# External variables are not persisted between dialogue runs, but they can
-# be modified inside the dialogue.
-func get_external_variable(name: String) -> Variant
+func on_external_variable_update(callback: Callable) -> void

 # Return all variables and internal variables.
 Useful for persisting the dialogue's internal
 # data, such as options already choosen and random variations states.